And a FREE Balanced Literacy resource to help you get STARTED!

 - Word Work

-Each week we will focus on one area of Balanced Literacy and share experiences, teacher tips, and resources to support and expand our Balanced Literacy repertoire.
+We will focus on one area of Balanced Literacy and share experiences, teacher tips, and resources to support and expand our Balanced Literacy repertoire.

 This week: READ ALOUDS.